backtrace-labs/backtrace-unity/README.md

 system and vm usage related information including system.memory.free, system.memory.used, system.memory.total, system.memory.active, system.memory.inactive, system.memory.wired are avaialble.

 ## Hangs
-When configuring the backtrace-unity client for an iOS deployment, programmers will have a toggle available in backtrace-unity GUI in the Unity Editor to enable or disable ANR or Hang reports.
+When configuring the backtrace-unity client for an iOS deployment, programmers will have a toggle available in the backtrace-unity GUI in the Unity Editor to enable or disable ANR or Hang reports.
 This will use the default of 5 seconds.
 The `error.type` for these reports will be `Hang`.

-## Low Memory Reports
+## Low Memory Reports (Early access)
 Backtrace can detect low memory situations for a game running in Unity on iOS devices, and attempt to generate an error report with an associated dump object for further investigation.
+When configuring the backtrace-unity client for an iOS deployment, programmers will have a toggle available in the backtrace-unity GUI in the Unity Editor to enable or disable sending Out of memory exceptions to Backtrace.
 The `error.type` for these reports wiill be `Low Memory`.

 ## Native Crashes
 When configuring the backtrace-unity client for an iOS deployment in the Unity Editor, programmers will have a toggle to enable or disable `Capture native crashes`.
 If this is enabled, the backtrace-unity client will ensure the crash report is generated, stored locally, and uploaded upon next game start.
-Unity crash reporter might prevent Backtrace Crash reporte from sending crashes to Backtrace.
+Unity crash reporter might prevent Backtrace Crash reporter from sending crashes to Backtrace.
 To be sure Backtrace is able to collect and send data please set "Enable CrashReport API" to false.
 ![Enable symbols](./Documentation~/images/Disable-ios-unity-crash-reporter.png)

 ## Debug Symbol upload